eric-brechemier/ipcc-countries/README.md

                        from data sources, to refine it and cross-check it, and to export each database table as a CSV file, and the database schema as a picture
+  * data - folder for "attached" files: country flags in CSV format
   * \*.csv - database tables in CSV format
   * database.png - diagram of database (entity/relationships)